UX Design Process: A Complete Guide To Design a Better User Experience

 - February 19, 2021

-A well-defined UX process makes it possible to create positive experiences for users.
-It starts with understanding the users’ psychology — what people want, and applying best UX practices to create designs that make a memorable experience.
+A well-defined UX process makes it possible to create a better user experience.
+It starts with understanding the users’ psychology — what people want — and applying best UX practices to create an exceptional experience.
 This guide will walk you through the UX design process step by step.
 But first, let’s understand what exactly is UX design.

 What Is UX Design?

 UX is the quality of experience that a user goes through while interacting with a product — be it a website, a custom web application, or a system.
 A number of aspects contribute to this which may translate into either good or bad experiences.

 UX design is what ensures that your users get the best possible experience by understanding and keeping their needs at the forefront.
 It considers every element that can shape the experience — be it onboarding for first-time users, exceptionally easy findability, reducing the number of steps in the customer journey, or extremely simple sign-ups and checkouts.
 UX design creates an altogether pleasant and efficient experience for the user.